Volunteer Ambassador Program

 Mountain Ambassadors are often the first people our visitors encounter when arriving at the resort.
 As a volunteer Ambassador, you will be extending hospitality and relating information regarding the many services offered in Mt.
 Bachelor’s day lodges, restaurants, ski school and rentals.
 And as anyone would expect, the volunteer Mountain Ambassadors are the most informed individuals on the hill when it comes to our lift/trail system.
 Are you outgoing, friendly and familiar with all that Mt.
 Bachelor and the Central Oregon area has to offer?
 If your answer is "yes", then you're a great candidate for Mt.
 Bachelor's Volunteer Ambassador Program!

 These are our volunteer Ambassadors who meet and greet our visitors at the lodges and on the slopes.
 As the title implies, the Mountain Ambassadors duties involve providing hospitality, information and incident management at stations all over the resort.
 Our Mountain Ambassadors are assigned duties inside and outside our lodges, at the top and bottom of our lifts and out on the slopes from Cloudchaser to Outback.

 Your goal, wherever your duty station assignment takes you, is to spread hospitality to our guests and provide them with the information they need to have the best possible experience while visiting Mt Bachelor.

 The volunteer Hospitality Ambassadors interact with guests, collecting visitor emails for after-visit surveys; in our lodges, lift lines, and wherever our guests may congregate (i.e. at special events/competitions).
 Hospitality Ambassadors are not assigned the on-slope duties of our Mountain Ambassadors.
-However, these volunteers will need at least high intermediate skiing/riding skills and be capable of skiing/riding the "front side" trails.
+However, in order to travel between lodges these volunteers will need at least intermediate skiing/riding skills.
+When on the slopes in uniform, Hospitality Ambassadors will be expected to interact with and assist guests as needed and provide the same Hospitality and Information as the Mountain Ambassadors.

 Hospitality Ambassadors will receive the same guest service training as the Mountain Ambassadors.
 We want all of our Ambassadors to understand Mt Bachelor's infrastructure, the locations of the various services Mt.
 Bachelor provides, as well as a clear understanding of our lifts and trails.